ptiw-rep/BCBAprototype/Readme.md

  4. MITM, Spoofing and Phishing Attacks
  5. How to get an confirmation of login
  6. Movement of data outside the entities
+ 7. Vulnerable databases cause more damage than user data exploitation

 ## Signup  :